 2. Visit the Northernmost Point in Australia

 No trip to Cape York is complete without visiting Australia’s northernmost point.
 The northernmost point in Australia is approximately 45 minutes north of Bamaga.
-The return walk to the sign should take no more than an hour at a leisure pace with plenty of times for the obligatory photo!
+The return walk to the sign should take no more than an hour at a leisure pace with plenty of time for the obligatory photo.

 3. Hire a Boat at the Tip to Enjoy Cape York Fishing

 In our opinion, of all the things to do at Cape York, renting a boat to go fishing at the Tip is one of the best.
 We hired a boat from Bully’s in New Mapoon.
 Showing up at the Seisa Pier with our singular small rod and reel resulted in belly laughter from Bully, we quickly understood why.
 The unspoiled waters of the Cape are teeming with fish, and they’re not small.